Title

 An executive order is issued to revive and promote the practice of barter in Mindanao, aligning with the government's socio-economic agenda and granting authority to the Bangsamoro Government, with the Mindanao Barter Council established to oversee and coordinate barter-related policies and activities.

-The Mindanao Barter Council is attached to the Department of Trade and Industry (DTI) for policy and program coordination.
+The MBC is attached to the Department of Trade and Industry (DTI) for policy and program coordination.
+This means DTI provides the policy/program framework for the council’s work and supports inter-agency alignment.

-The MBC is chaired by the DTI Secretary and includes Vice-Chairpersons such as the Chairperson of the Mindanao Development Authority and Commissioner of the Bureau of Customs.
-Members include representatives from the Department of Finance, Department of Foreign Affairs, Department of Agriculture, DTI-ARMM, Maritime Industry Authority, Philippine Coast Guard, and Philippine Ports Authority, all at the rank of at least Assistant Secretary.
+DTI Secretary as Chairperson; Chairperson of Mindanao Development Authority (MinDA) and Commissioner of Bureau of Customs (BOC) as Vice-Chairpersons.
+Members include representatives (with Assistant Secretary rank or higher and full authorization to decide) from DOF, DFA, Department of Agriculture, DTI–ARMM (as stated), Maritime Industry Authority, Philippine Coast Guard, and Philippine Ports Authority.

-Funding for the MBC's operations shall come from sources determined by the Department of Budget and Management and appropriations incorporated in the DTI budget.
-Registration fees collected from traders shall accrue to the National Government's general fund and be remitted to the National Treasury.
+Operational funds come from sources to be determined by the Department of Budget and Management subject to government accounting/auditing rules, with appropriations in succeeding years included in DTI’s regular budget.
+Proceeds from registration fees accrue to the National Government general fund and are remitted monthly to the National Treasury.

-The MBC shall continue to perform its functions until the Bangsamoro Government is organized and its office on barter becomes fully operational, after which its functions will likely be assumed by the Bangsamoro Government as provided in RA No. 11054.
+The MBC performs its functions until the Bangsamoro Government is organized and an office on barter becomes fully operational, unless sooner dissolved by the President.

 Analyze Cases Smarter, Faster